Economy

 United Kingdom

-Three long-run charts of the British economy: the average house price since 1975 (with a cash/inflation-adjusted toggle), consumer inflation since 1989, and the FTSE 100 since its 1984 launch — each interactive, with detailed tooltips and historical context.
+Three long-run charts of the British economy: the average house price since 1975 (with a cash/inflation-adjusted toggle), consumer inflation since 1989, and the FTSE 100 since its 1984 launch; each is interactive, with detailed tooltips and historical context.

 -